 New England Patriots

 I’ll come out and say it right now, if Tua is somehow available when the Patriots pick, don’t be surprised if they take him.
 I don’t think he will be, but if he is, don’t be surprised.
 That’s all I’m saying.
-I think offensive tackle is likely where New England will look early on in this draft.
+I think offensive tackle is likely where New England will look early on in this draft, despite picking near the end of the first round due to the NFL Playoffs.
 Wirfs or Wills can work there.
 Picking a running back allows them to avoid spending big money on one, which is an idea they most definitely like.
 There’s talk of them going defensive tackle, but with their defense already playing so well this year, I think they should look to see if someone on the offensive side of the ball isn’t a better fit.

 Kansas City Chiefs